 Shmelf's creator and author, Greg Wolfe, told TODAY Parents that the idea for Shmelf came from his own son, Connor, now 7, asking, "Does Santa even know who I am?"

 Though Wolfe and his wife, Julie, who live in Valencia, California, "are probably the most Christmasy Jewish family you've ever met — we put up lights, hang stockings, have cookies and milk waiting for Santa," they do not put up a Christmas tree and are "still very Jewish," Wolfe said, "so Hanukkah is our holiday."

-But as their son grew older and more aware of the differences in the holidays, Wolfe said, "I realized something very important about children and Santa: it doesn't matter whether or not you celebrate Christmas; when you're a kid, especially in America, Santa Claus EXISTS.
+But as their son grew older and more aware of the differences in the holidays, Wolfe said, "I realized something very important about children and Santa: It doesn't matter whether or not you celebrate Christmas; when you're a kid, especially in America, Santa Claus exists.
 He's on TV, he's at the mall — he's even at Disneyland!"

-Wolfe said it is important to him that Shmelf might become part of a holiday tradition for parents and their children that he loved growing up: "the winter nights when our family would come together and light the candles, smelling the latkes cooking in the kitchen while we were playing with our dreidels and gobbling down chocolate gelt, and who can forget about the presents?"
+Wolfe said it is important to him that Shmelf might become part of a holiday tradition for parents and their children that he loved growing up: "The winter nights when our family would come together and light the candles, smelling the latkes cooking in the kitchen while we were playing with our dreidels and gobbling down chocolate gelt, and who can forget about the presents?"

 "Shmelf the Hanukkah Elf" is available for purchase now.

 This article was originally published on Sep.
 12, 2016 on TODAY.com.